Jacques Brel: 1960–1967

 In April 1963, Brel performed again at the Bobino in Paris.
 In July he headlined at the Casino in Knokke for the fifth Coupe d'Europe de Tour de Chant.
 During this engagement, he performed the classic "Mathilde" for the first time.
 He also returned for another triumphant engagement at the Olympia in Paris, performing with Isabelle Aubret, who was the support act.
 Once again, his performance was a critical and artistic success, with the audience leaping up from their seats in a standing ovation following his emotional rendering of "Amsterdam".

 The year 1964 brought a mix of personal tragedies and professional triumphs.
 On 8 January, Brel's father, Romain, died of bronchial pneumonia.
 Only two months later, on 7 March, his mother, Élisabeth (nicknamed Mouky), also died.
 At the same time, he was given the Gold Medal of Brussels from the Tourist Information Bureau and won a prize from the Société d'Auteurs Belge/Belgische Auteurs Maatschappij (SABAM).
 He was also awarded the French Academy's Grand Prix du Disque.
 He continued his ambitious touring schedule.
-By the end of the year, he released a new live album, Enregistrement Public à l'Olympia 1964.
+By the end of the year, he released a new live album, Olympia 1964.
 That year, he discovered a new passion, aviation.
 After taking flying lessons with Paul Lepanse, he purchased a small plane.
 In the United States, his audience was growing.
 American poet and singer Rod McKuen began translating Brel's songs into English, and the Kingston Trio recorded one of his English versions on their Time to Think album, "Seasons in the Sun", based on Brel's "Le Moribond" (The dying man).

 In 1965 Reprise Records licensed tracks from Barclay for a United States album titled Jacques Brel.
 On 25 March, he performed at the Kurhaus of Scheveningen in the Netherlands.
 In October he completed a successful five-week tour of the Soviet Union, which included a week's engagement at the Estrada Theatre in Moscow.
 On 6 November, he was back in France, recording the songs "Fernand", "Les Désespérés" (The despaired), and "Ces gens-là" (These people) for Barclay.
 On 4 December, he appeared at the prestigious Carnegie Hall in New York City.
 His performance was received with high public and critical acclaim.